ranranrunforit/ranranrunforit.github.io/_projects/project-10.md

 ---

-- Electron UI to control PiCar, and show real-time data from PiCarX
+- Developed an Electron-based UI and Node.js backend to visualize real-time metrics，control a Raspberry Pi-powered PiCarX robot car with live demo video.

-- Baby auto-pilot software in python for a Raspberry-pi powered car.
-Includes advanced mapping features, self-driving, obstacle detection and avoidance
+- Implemented baby auto-pilot software in Python, enabling self-driving capabilities with advanced mapping, obstacle detection, and avoidance.

+- Integrated SLAM and A-STAR algorithms for efficient path planning and navigation.

 **[ Baby auto-pilot / Dashboard for PiCarX (Demo Video)](https://youtu.be/OiLRXp2DdbU)**